yantonov/dot/README.md

 Run the dot tool inside the config directory.

 ##### Some tecnhical notes:
+1. The app is distributed as single binary to simplify the installation process.
-1. The app is implemented in rust to simplify the distribution process and remove any issues with scripting languages and setting environment.
+2. All logic is implemented in rust, it helps to remove any issues with scripting languages and setting environment (bash was not considered because long bash scripts are not easy to maintain).
+3. This implementation supports simplest scenario to create symlinks, restore regular file and creating backup files before any symlink is introduced.
-2. The composition of settings for different platforms/devices can be done manually.
+4. The composition of settings for different operation systems/platforms/devices can be done manually.
 Corresponding settings can be versioned in separate directories as you like and after that, you can call utility manually from selected directories.
-3. This implementation supports simplest scenario to create symlinks, restore regular file and creating backup files before any symlink is introduced.

 ##### Todo list:
 1. add command to remove backup files